EFTEC/AutoLoadOne/README.md

 * Clean the code.
 * The generation fails if a php file has an error.
 * Specify the extensions.
 By default it scans only .php files.
+* While the program has a build-in-security measure, however I suggest to protect add new layers of protection such as putting autoloadone.php outside of the public folder.